MuhangTian/Fair-MORL-AAMAS/README.md

 ### Visualization of agent performance trained with *Welfare Q-learning* under *Nash Social Welfare* objective

-Our agent is a "taxi driver" who is trying to deliver passengers from multiple different locations (red, blue square pairs).
+Our agent is a "taxi driver" who is trying to deliver passengers from multiple different locations (red, blue square represent destination and origin, respectively).
 Green means there is a passenger currently in taxi, with the number indicating where the passenger is from.
 Orange means the taxi is currently empty.
 The goal of the agent is to perform delivery service fairly over the locations, which is defined by *Nash Social Welfare* function in this specific case.

 <img src="img/2.gif" width="250" height="250"/> <img src="img/3.gif" width="250" height="250"/> <img src="img/4.gif" width="250" height="250"/>